bsccf/Uni-notes/Thermofluids/10 Specific heats and the first law of thermodynamics/controlling work done when heating.md

 When working with heating this fact should be kept in mind:
 ![[equation for change in internal energy]]

-So to effectively heat something you want to maxamise the change in [[internal energy]]
+So to effectively heat something you want to maxamise the change in [[internal energy]] to increase it